mynz/alisp/README.md

-An Impliment of LISP language
+An implement of LISP language